United Kingdom in the Eurovision Song Contest 1984

-The United Kingdom was represented in the Eurovision Song Contest 1984 by Belle and the Devotions with the song "Love Games".
-It was chosen as the British entry through the A Song for Europe national selection process and placed seventh at Eurovision, receiving 63 points.
+The United Kingdom was represented at the Eurovision Song Contest 1984 with the song "Love Games", written by Paul Curtis and Graham Sacher, and performed by Belle and the Devotions.
+The British participating broadcaster, the British Broadcasting Corporation (BBC), selected its entry through a national final.

 Before Eurovision

 A Song for Europe 1984

-A Song for Europe was used once again to select the British entry, as it had since the United Kingdom's debut at the Contest in 1957.
+The British Broadcasting Corporation (BBC) used once again the television show A Song for Europe to select its entry, as it had since its debut at the contest in 1957.

-The final was held on 4 April 1984 at the Studio 1 of Television Centre, London and was hosted once again by Terry Wogan.
+The BBC held the national final on 4 April 1984 at Studio 1 of the BBC Television Centre in London, hosted once again by Terry Wogan.
 The BBC Concert Orchestra under the direction of John Coleman as conductor accompanied all the songs, but all the music was pre-recorded.
-Of the entrants, songwriter Paul Curtis had no less than four of the eight entries (going on to take three of the top four places).
 The votes of eight regional juries based in Edinburgh, Norwich, Belfast, London, Cardiff, Manchester, Bristol and Birmingham decided the winner.
 Each jury region awarded 15 points to their favourite song, 12 points to the second, 10 points to the third and then 9, 8, 7, 6 and 5 points in order of preference for the songs from 4th to 8th.
 In an plan to modernise the show, computer graphics where used for the first time during the voting.

 Singers Sinitta and Hazell Dean would later go on to become successful chart acts - both under the producership of Stock Aitken Waterman.
 The latter scoring her first top 10 hit just a few weeks after the contest.

-UK Discography

-Nina Shaw - Look At Me Now: Red Bus RBUS90.

-Bryan Evans - This Love Is Deep: Charisma CB413.

-Belle & The Devotions - Love Games: CBS A4332 (7" Single)/TA4332 (12" Single).

-First Division - Where The Action Is: Panther PAN3.

-Miriam Anne Lesley - Let It Shine: RCA RCA403.